-Interestingly, three of the four species are hermaphrodites with no existing data suggesting self-incompatibility.
+Finally, three of the four species are hermaphrodites with no existing data suggesting self-incompatibility.
 Nevertheless, all of the species show heterozygote excess at the ramet level, and this excess is maintained at the genet level to a different extent for two of the species.
-In cases where sexual reproduction significantly departs from random mating due to selfing or inbreeding, Fis is susceptible to be influenced (thus pulling it towards positive values reflecting heterozygote deficiency), and the influence of reproduction on the genetic composition of populations is blurred by the prevailing influence of clonality.
-In line with this hypothesis, the fourth species, C. nodosa, which is the only obligate outcrosser, is also the species that slightly departs from the expectations in terms of the comparison among species, with a distribution of Fis and extreme heterozygote excess similar to the values obtained for the longer-lived P. oceanica.
-This observation supports, for the four species analysed here, clonality has a greater effect than sexual reproduction on the genetic composition of populations, particularly on Fis values.
+Sexual reproduction significantly departing from random mating due to selfing or inbreeding could pull Fis towards positive values reflecting heterozygote deficiency, wiping off at least part of the signature of clonality.
+Here, if any inbreeding or selfing would occur in populations of the three hermaphroditic species, negative Fis still suggest a predominant influence of clonal over sexual reproduction.
+The occurrence of such departure to random mating may however explain the fact C. nodosa, which is the only obligate outcrosser, is also the species that slightly departs from the global ranking expected among species by showing extreme heterozygote excess similar to or higher than the values obtained for the longer-lived P. oceanica.

 Considering the accumulated ecological and physiological knowledge of the rhizome growth and dynamics of these species, our comparison of theoretical predictions, which come from a ‘simple’ Wright-Fisher-like model extended to explicitly include clonality, with the population genetics data gathered on four seagrass species, shows remarkable congruence.
 This result highlights the need i) to extend population genetics theory to predict the dynamics of genetic diversity while accounting for various reproductive systems and ii) to expand the production and interpretation of empirical data to enhance our understanding of the main drivers of demography and connectivity in natural populations, as well as the possibility of achieving these goals.